deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 # Introduction

 In this post, I will be outlining my learning of c++20 coroutines.
 When I was reading about it, I thought the feature is weird and is probably a subject for replacement.
 As I learned more and more about it, I gradually changed my mind.
-Now, I firmly believe the c++20 coroutines are great and will only be improving over time.
+Now, I firmly believe the c++20 coroutines are great and will be improving over time.

-For recreational purposes, I implement algorithms in c++ every so often.
-While one usually doesn’t need coroutines for writing CPU-bound code, I thought it would be fun to use coroutines for the following toy problem.
+For recreational purposes, I write algorithms in c++ every so often.
+While one often doesn’t need coroutines for writing CPU-bound code, I thought it would be fun to use coroutines for the following toy problem.

 # The problem